friendlyantz/friendlyantz/_posts/2023-02-07-book-sidekiq-in-practice.md

 LPUSH           0(1)
 ```

-In summary:
->
- perform_at turns
- 3 fast commands into
- 5 slow ones.
+> `perform_at` turns 3 fast commands into 5 slow ones.

-Redis is single-threaded and can only exec 1 command at a time
+`Redis` is single-threaded and can only exec 1 command at a time

 Job uniqueness checks also add lots of Redis back-and-forth(whether this is sidekiq pro/enterprise or 3rd party uniqness plugin)